collective/collective.ATClamAV/README.txt

 ``collective.ATClamAV`` aims at providing antivirus integration to Plone sites.
 It does that by defining a validator that can be used with any content type that uses File or Image field(s).
-At the moment the open-source `Clam Antivirus`_  is supported.
-Clam Antivirus is available for all platforms.
+The open-source `Clam Antivirus`_  is supported which is available for all platforms.

 Usage
 -----